 - All colors seem to have a reddish shade

 - The lens does not have image stabilization

-The new Canon EF 50 mm is a step above all others.
+The Canon EF 50mm f1.8 STM is a step above all other prime lenses available for Canon Rebel T5.
 This new Nifty Fifty Stepper Motor Full Frame Prime Lens comes with Canon EF 50mm f/1.8 STM Lens.
 50mm is often regarded as the best portrait lens for the Rebel T5 so let us see if it really lives up to this expectation.

 Extremely light and well built-in design, this lens feels the joy to have on the camera.
 The focus and the IS switch is easily accessible and you can change that with ease.
 In case you want to use the manual mode, the focus ring is just a thumb extension away.
 Canon 50mm EF lens scores well on the design front.

 Autofocusing is smooth and sharp.
 1.8 F aperture steals the limelight with some excellent bokeh and background blur.
 The lower aperture is also helpful to give a great low light performance when it comes to focusing as well as image quality.
 The Stepper Motor Frame is very silent in use.
 Chromatic aberration is not visible and there is no distortion or vignetting in the lens.